Orioles To Open Season Against Red Sox. Here's Who You Should Keep An Eye On This Year

 Manager Brandon Hyde said the veterans on the team are they’re like coaches to help to move the young players forward.

-The Orioles have one of the youngest rosters in Major League Baseball, and that’s by design.MORE NEWS: Baltimore Police Need Help To ID Two People Who They Believe May Be In Danger
+The Orioles have one of the youngest rosters in Major League Baseball, and that’s by design.MORE NEWS: Antowan Clark Charged In Deadly Rosedale Triple Shooting That Injured 8-Year-Old

 The Orioles want youth to build their future.